Cancer and COVID-19

 - Maintain a 1.5 metre physical distance between yourself and others and avoid social habits such as kissing or handshakes.

-- Call your treatment team to see if you can do you some of your consultations remotely via phone, Skype or Facetime.
+- Call your treatment team to see if you can do you some of your consultations remotely via phone or video call.

 - Stay home as much as possible and avoid non-essential travel and avoid public transport if you can.